ReProbe: Efficient Test-Time Scaling of Multi-Step Reasoning by Probing Internal States of Large Language Models: Introduction

 \section{Introduction}

-Chain-of-thought (CoT) prompting has proven highly effective in eliciting the reasoning capabilities of large language models (LLMs) for solving complex tasks \cite{wei2022chain}.
-Recent post-training approaches further enhance this ability through reinforcement learning, rewarding models for generating responses that conform to the CoT pattern and yielding correct final answers \cite{deepseekai2025deepseekr1incentivizingreasoningcapability,yang2025qwen3,abdin2025phi}.
-However, the emphasis on verifying only final answers raises concerns about the reliability of intermediate reasoning steps \cite{lightman2023letsverifystepstep,zheng2025processbenchidentifyingprocesserrors,Barez2025_CoT_not_explainability}.
-Flawed steps can propagate and systematically distort conclusions \cite{fu2025deepthinkconfidence}, while in some cases LLMs may still produce the correct answer despite erroneous intermediate steps \cite{arcuschin2025chainofthoughtreasoningwildfaithful}.
-Such issues undermine trust in CoT-based methods, particularly in high-stakes domains like medicine \cite{AmannEtAl2020_Explainability_AI_Healthcare} and law \cite{fan2025lexambenchmarkinglegalreasoning}.
+Chain-of-thought (CoT) prompting has proven highly effective in eliciting the reasoning capabilities of Large Language Models (LLMs) to solve complex tasks \cite{wei2022chain}.
+Recent post-training approaches further enhance this capability through reinforcement learning, where models are rewarded for producing responses that demonstrate chain-of-thought reasoning prior to emitting the final answer, leading to the range of latest Large Reasoning Models (LRMs) \cite{deepseekai2025deepseekr1incentivizingreasoningcapability,yang2025qwen3,abdin2025phi}.

+Even the best LRMs generate incorrect reasoning trajectories and ultimately erroneous outputs.
+A single flawed reasoning step can derail the entire solution.
+Empirical evidence suggests, however, that allowing the model to attempt the task multiple times or exploring multiple candidate continuations at intermediate steps can increase the likelihood of reaching a correct answer -- a paradigm known as \textbf{Test-Time Scaling (TTS)} or test-time compute scaling \cite{yao2023tree,snell2024scaling}.
+Many TTS strategies rely on a scorer that evaluates the quality of individual reasoning steps and provides guidance to steer the reasoning process towards better solutions (see \Cref{fig:reprobe_tts}).

-The contemporary approach to supervise models for step-level correctness is through process reward models (PRMs: \citet{lightman2023letsverifystepstep,zhang2025lessonsdevelopingprocessreward}).
-However, PRM-based supervision faces key drawbacks.
-First, it requires expensive monte-carlo rollouts for training data annotation and deploying an additional LLM supervisor, adding substantial computational overhead.
-Second, this approach fails in tasks like mathematical proofs \cite{azerbayev2023proofnetautoformalizingformallyproving} and planning \cite{zheng2024naturalplanbenchmarkingllms}, where step-level correctness cannot be inferred from the final result alone.
+The contemporary approach to reasoning step verification is through process reward models (PRMs: \citealp{lightman2023letsverifystepstep,zhang2025lessonsdevelopingprocessreward}).
+Originally designed to guide RL-based post-training, PRMs were found to be particularly useful for TTS as well.
+However, PRM-based verification faces key drawbacks.
+First, it requires expensive Monte-Carlo rollouts for training data annotation and a significant amount of computation for fine-tuning.
+Constructing training data is also complicated in tasks where step-level correctness cannot be inferred from the final result, such as mathematical proofs \cite{azerbayev2023proofnetautoformalizingformallyproving} and planning \cite{zheng2024naturalplanbenchmarkingllms}.
+Second, deploying PRMs incurs substantial inference-time overhead, as they require running an additional LLM that significantly increases GPU memory usage and computational cost.
+Third, PRMs are typically fine-tuned on narrow domains, such as mathematics, and therefore exhibit limited generalization.